qupath/qupath-docs/docs/advanced/imagej.md

 Together, these integration features add up to both enabling ImageJ to operate with support for whole slide images, and providing QuPath with a wide-range of pixel-based functionality to supplement its existing object-based tools.

-:::{note}
-Unfortunately, it is not currently possible to send color-transformed pixels from QuPath to ImageJ through the macro runner.
+:::{admonition} New in v0.6.0!
+QuPath v0.6.0 introduces {menuselection}`Extensions --> ImageJ --> ImageJ script runner`.
+This is a more powerful replacement for the original macro runner.
 :::

 ### Macros and parallelization